 |Fresco by Andrea-da-Firenze 1368|

-The phrase in the Apostles' Creed, "descended into hell," or Hades, refers to Christ going to visit and free all the souls who had died and had been awaiting redemption in him.
+The phrase in the Apostles' Creed, "descended into hell," or Hades, refers to Christ, after his death, going to visit and free all the souls who had died since the beginning of human history and had been awaiting redemption in him.
 (Click on the image above for a larger version: can you find Noah?)

 From an ancient homily on Holy Saturday